 - Older Than Steam: This is one of Iago's motivations (or excuses) in Othello.
 Othello passes him (ten or so years' professional soldiering) over for a promotion to lieutenant, instead promoting the (younger, book- rather than field-experienced) Cassio over his head.
 Iago being Iago, he reacts by single-handedly engineering Cassio's removal, then driving Othello to murder followed by suicide.

-- Mike from Something Positive eventually finds work at a Burger Fool.
+- Mike from Something*Positive eventually finds work at a Burger Fool.
 Not only are people hired after him promoted, but they're the ones who tell him he's fired.

 - Prep and Landing: Wayne is passed over for the job as Director of the Naughty List despite everyone's expectations.
+Making it worse for him is that the guy who got the job was his partner that he personally trained.

 - Not exactly a promotion, but involving much the same dynamic, is the episode of The Simpsons where Homer becomes determined to do something remarkable after being passed over for Worker of the Week yet again; it begins with Homer certain he'll get the award this time, because literally everyone else in the company has had their turn — and then the award is given to an inanimate object instead.